Skip to main content

 Example schema

-For example, the following schema configuration will set the PaLM API information, as well as the optional parameters.
+This schema configuration sets the Google API information, as well as some optional parameters.

 {